China–United States relations: Rapprochement (1968–1972)

 Richard M. Nixon mentioned in his inaugural address that the two countries were entering an era of negotiation after an era of confrontation.
-Although Nixon during his 1960 presidential campaign had vociferously supported Chiang Kai-Shek, by the second half of the decade, he increasingly began to speak of there "being no reason to leave China angry and isolated".
+Although Nixon, during his 1960 presidential campaign, had vociferously supported Chiang Kai-Shek, by the second half of the decade, he increasingly began to speak of there "being no reason to leave China angry and isolated".
 Nixon's election as president in 1968 was initially met with hostility by Beijing—an editorial in the People's Daily denounced him as "a chieftain whom the capitalist world had turned to out of desperation".
 Nixon believed it was in the American national interest to forge a relationship with China, even though there were enormous differences between the two countries.
 He was assisted in this by his National Security Advisor Henry Kissinger.
-Domestic politics also entered into Nixon's thinking, as the boost from a successful courting of the PRC could help him in the 1972 American presidential election.
-He also worried that one of the Democrats would preempt him and go to the PRC before he had the opportunity.
+Both Nixon and Kissinger believed that relations with China would help the US exit the Vietnam War and obtain long-term strategic benefits in confrontations with the Soviet Union.

 In 1971, an unexpectedly friendly encounter between the American and Chinese ping-pong athletes called Glenn Cowan and Zhuang Zedong in Japan opened the way for a visit to China, which Chairman Mao personally approved.
 In April 1971, the athletes became the first Americans to officially visit China since the communist takeover.
-The smooth acceptance of this created the term "ping-pong diplomacy", and gave confidence to both sides.
-The ping-pong diplomacy allowed reporters into the country as well, opening up communication to both sides, and breaking a barrier that had been there previously.
+The smooth acceptance of this created the term ping-pong diplomacy and gave confidence to both sides.
+Ping-pong diplomacy became one of the most prominent examples of people's diplomacy in China-US relations.
+The ping-pong diplomacy allowed reporters into the country as well, opening up communication to both sides and breaking a barrier that had been there previously.
 This smoothed out the start of the trade partnership that was going to happen later.
+China's approach to keeping these early exchanges unofficial and conduct them through non-governmental agencies was generally well received by U.S. civil society groups and academics.

 In July 1971, Henry Kissinger feigned illness while on a trip to Pakistan and did not appear in public for a day.
 He was actually on a top-secret mission to Beijing to negotiate with Chinese Premier Zhou Enlai.